Oct 18

 To create a business that can grow and scale, you'll need ways to process things in a repeatable way.
 You need systems.

-- Reusable code deployed on new sites to save writing from scratch
+• Reusable code deployed on new sites to save writing from scratch

-- User guide materials for clients to cut down on support time
+• User guide materials for clients to cut down on support time

-- Invoicing software that automatically chased late payments
+• Invoicing software that automatically chased late payments

-- A repeatable onboarding process that all clients went through
+• A repeatable onboarding process that all clients went through

-- A deployment process to launch new sites with minimal chance of problems and errors
+• A deployment process to launch new sites with minimal chance of problems and errors

 You might not know which systems you need from day one.
 That's fine.
-But do hold an occasional debrief with yourself to find out where the repetition is in your business, then invest in software (or staff) to plug the gaps.
-You don't hit the big time by struggling through every project.
+But do hold an occasional debrief with yourself to find out where the repetition is in your business, then invest in software, automations or people to plug the gaps.

 Reaching six figures is not about the money at all